Mayor Mike Savage

 Mike Savage was first elected Mayor of Halifax Regional Municipality on October 20, 2012, with a mandate to make Halifax the most liveable, entrepreneurial and inclusive city in Canada, principles that continue to shape his work at City Hall and in the community.

-Now in his second term, Mayor Savage continues his work to make the Halifax region a place where residents can live, belong and thrive.
+Now in his third term, Mayor Savage continues his work to make the Halifax region a place where residents can live, belong and thrive.

 As an active member of the Federation of Canadian Municipalities (FCM) Big City Mayors’ Caucus, Mayor Savage is a strong local and national voice in support of local economic development, immigration, social equity, and infrastructure investment.